BRST, Ward identities, gauge dependence, and a functional renormalization group: Discussion

 \section{Discussion}

-In the paper the basic properties of gauge theories in the framework of FP-method, of BV-formalism and of FRG approach have been analyzed.
-It is known that the FP- and BV- quantizations are characterized by the BRST symmetry which governs gauge independence of S-matrix elements.
-In turn the BRST symmetry is broken in the FRG approach with all negative consequences for physical interpretation of results.
-But usual reaction of the FRG community with this respect is that they are only interested in the effective average action evaluated at the fixed point where the gauge independence is expected.
+In the paper, the basic properties of gauge theories in the framework of FP method, BV formalism and FRG approach have been analyzed.
+It is known that the FP and BV quantizations are characterized by the BRST symmetry which governs gauge independence of S-matrix elements.
+In turn, the BRST symmetry is broken in the FRG approach with all negative consequences for physical interpretation of results.
 One of the goals of this work was to study the gauge dependence of the effective average action as a solution of the flow equation.
-For the first time the equation describing the gauge dependence of flow equation has been explicitly derived.
-It was found the gauge dependence of flow equation at any finite value of the IR parameter $k$.
-As to the limit $k\rightarrow 0$ there is a strong motivation given in the paper (see subsection 5.3) about the gauge dependence of effective average action at the fixed point.
-In this regard, an important task for the FRG community is to calculate the effective average action in a family of one-parameter gauges which corresponds to two different value of gauge parameter.
+For the first time, the equation describing the gauge dependence of the flow equation has been explicitly derived.
+The gauge dependence of flow equation at any finite value of the ir parameter $k$ was found.
+As for the limit $k\rightarrow 0$, there is a strong motivation given in the paper (see subsection 5.3) about the gauge dependence of effective average action at the fixed point.
+Quite recently, this point of view has been supported by explicit calculations of some mass parameters in gravity theories at the fixed points \cite{oy}.

-Despite of above feature it was shown that the FP-method, the BV-formalism and the FRG approach can be provided with the ST-identity, the Ward identity and the mST identity respectively.
-It was stressed that the existence of these identities is direct consequence of gauge invariance of initial classical action of gauge theory under consideration.
-Presentation of these identities is essentially simplified with using both the extended generating functionals of Green functions and the BRST transformations.
+Despite of above feature, it was shown that the FP method, the BV formalism, and the FRG approach can be provided with the ST identity, the Ward identity, and the mST identity, respectively.
+It was stressed that the existence of these identities is a direct consequence of gauge invariance of the initial classical action of the gauge theory under consideration.
+Presentation of these identities is essentially simplified by using both the extended generating functionals of Green's functions and the BRST transformations.

-It was proved that using the background field method, the background gauge invariance of effective action within the FP and FRG quantization procedures can be achieved in non-linear gauges.
-The gauge dependence problem within the FP- and FRG quantizations in the framework of BFM was studied.
-Application of the BFM in the case of FRG approach did not help in solving the problem of gauge dependence of S-matrix.
-Arguments allowing to state impossibility of gauge independence of physical results obtained within the FRG approach were given.
+It was proven that using the background field method the background gauge invariance of the effective action within the FP and FRG quantization procedures can be achieved in nonlinear gauges.
+The gauge-dependence problem within the FP and FRG quantizations in the framework of BFM was studied.
+Application of the BFM in the case of the FRG approach did not help in solving the problem of gauge dependence of S matrix.
+Arguments allowing us to state impossibility of gauge independence of physical results obtained within the FRG approach were given.